kamilkp/angular-vs-repeat/README.md

 - `vs-offset-after="value"` - bottom/right offset in pixels (defaults to 0)
 - `vs-horizontal` - horizontal mode (the ngRepeat'ed elements should be horizontally stacked)
 - `vs-excess="value"` - an integer number representing the number of elements to be rendered outside of the current container's viewport (defaults to 2)
+- `vs-size-property="propertyName"` - a property name of the items in collection that is a number denoting the element size (in pixels)

 ###EVENTS:
 - `vsRepeatTrigger` - an event the directive listens for to manually trigger reinitialization